mikio1998/mikio1998.github.io/_posts/2020-10-1-Reworking-a-Past-Project.md

 ```

 <h5>Collection</h5>

-The collection will have 2 cells per row, with a brand title at the top.
+The collection will have 2 cells per row, with a brand title at the top. <br>

 ```swift
 class ProductsViewController: UIViewController {